What is Halal?

 How to get «Halal» certification?

-Currently, the National Center for Marketing cooperates with the certifying authority – the Emirates expert agency RACS and the International Center for «Halal» Standardization and Certification of the Council of Muftis of Russia.
-The «Halal» certificate issued by these organizations will provide Belarusian manufacturers with wide opportunities to export goods not only to 57 countries of the world that are members of the Organization of Islamic Cooperation, but also to all countries of the European Union, as well as the USA.
+The «Halal» certificate issued by the Emirates expert agency RACS and the International Center for «Halal» Standardization and Certification of the Council of Muftis of Russia will provide Belarusian manufacturers with wide opportunities to export goods not only to 57 countries of the world that are members of the Organization of Islamic Cooperation, but also to all countries of the European Union, as well as the USA.
 In addition, in case the companies are interested, there is an opportunity to enter the markets of such countries as Malaysia, Indonesia and Singapore.
 The certificate «Halal» issued by the «Halal» International Center for Standardization and Certification of the Council of Muftis of Russia will provide an opportunity to export Belarusian products to all countries of the Muslim world promptly and profitably.

 Step-by-step instructions on the procedure of certification of production for compliance with the requirements of «Halal» standards can be obtained by reference.